alias8/webpack-tutorial/readme.md

 1. turn webpack config file into typescript
 2. learn babel config, how to use typescript with babel-loader instead of ts-loader.
 What does .babelrc do?
 3. What does modernizr-loader and post-css loader do?
 4. how does SSR work?
+Investigate nextJS
 5. how to get CSS modules working?
 6. are node_modules libraries exported as already polyfilled?
+7. how does the lock file work? how does the npm dependency tree work?

 Notes / things learned:
 1. Tree shaking only works when minification happens